Awesome: Spider-Man 2

-Spider-Man stops a speeding train.
+- Spider-Man stops a speeding train.
 An entire train, by himself.
 This is easily among the most Herculean feats of strength he's ever committed, in all continuities.
-He's clearly in physical agony doing so, but nothing will stop him from saving his city.
+It may be due to the sheer durability of his webbing, but he's clearly in physical agony doing so, yet nothing will stop him from saving his city.

 Passenger: He's... just a kid!
 No older than my son!